 If no security code has been established, the first configuration screen you will view is "Security Features."
-Pressing (P) allows you to configure a custom code.
-You will then see "Change Setup Mode Security Code" prompting you to press (P) to change.
-Using the (I) and (I) keys you can set the code, use (P) to verify the number, and hold (P) to exit.
+Pressing (allows you to configure a custom code.
+You will then see "Change Setup Mode Security Code" prompting you to press (a) to change.
+Using the (a) keys you can set the code, use (a) to verify the number, and hold (a) to exit.